The fundamentals of choosing a fan

 SEASONAL CEILING FAN USE

-Ceiling fans save money year-round when turning in the proper direction.
+Ceiling fans save money year-round when turning in the proper direction

 WARM WEATHER